erikberglund/Scripts/Installer Scripts/README.md

 # Installer Scripts

-There scripts are designed to be run in the context of an installer.
+These are scripts designed to be run from an installer package.